Please enter your information to register for the upcoming festival. We will be sending periodic updates about the festival by email.

 Among his known screen works are Bard of Blood, Tajmahal 1989, Bombay Begums, Delhi Crime Season 2 and the Mexican film Lucca’s World on Netflix; as well as Mee Raqsam and Crime Beat on Zee5.

 He writes poetry in English, Hindi, and Urdu.
-His poems have been published in several anthologies including Sudden Sen’s Converse: Contemporary Poetry by Indians to commemorate the 75th year of Indian independence, and Usawa Literary Review, to name a few.
+His poems have been published in several anthologies including Sudeep Sen’s Converse: Contemporary Poetry by Indians to commemorate the 75th year of Indian independence, and Usawa Literary Review, to name a few.
 He was invited by Urdu International, Australia to perform and participate in their international Mushaira.

 Debasish Lahiri is an internationally acclaimed poet.
 His poems have been widely published in in international journals of repute.